-Why all the hoopla?
-Private detectives do more than just run around town trailing people and digging around in their garbage, either figuratively or literally.
-People in this field collect evidence to be used in court, verify backgrounds, investigate computer crimes, locate missing persons, interview strangers and work on fraud cases.
+You'll probably have to do some actual work as well though, and more than just running around town trailing people and digging around in their garbage.
+People in this field collect evidence to be used in court, verify employee backgrounds, investigate computer crimes, locate missing persons, interview complete strangers, and work on fraud cases.